aws-samples/streaming-syslog-to-aws-security-hub-sample/README.md

 ### Pre-Requisites

 In order to get started, you will need an AWS account, preferably free from any production workloads.
-Also, either an IAM role to deploy with from Cloud9 or an IAM user with admin permissions as the stacks we will be deploying require significant access.
+Also, either an IAM role to deploy with from Cloud9 or an IAM user with admin permissions as the stacks we will be deploying require sufficient privileges.
 Once we have that in place, it’s time to get ready to deploy.

 ### Cloud9